ibioChile/Transcriptomics-R-Workshop-public/Session1-RNAseq_Data_Preprocessing/1_Requirements.md

 ### **Watch [this video](https://drive.google.com/file/d/1GZbBg3DW284LVvTSucif0fhKskjvMr4X/view?usp=sharing) for a more detailed explanation of the following steps**

-## 1. Programs download and instalation
+## 1. Programs: download and installation

 In a bash terminal, create a working folder where you will store documents and files used during this session.